Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Experimental studies of semileptonic decays of heavy mesons provide important opportunities for rigorously testing the Standard Model (SM) and probing for potential new physics (NP).
-In recent years, some anomalies have been observed in semileptonic $B$ decays mediated by the charged current $b \to c \ell\bar{\nu}_{\ell}$, deviating from SM predictions by two to three standard deviations~\cite{Bphysicreview1,Bphysicreview2}.
-These anomalies indicate possible violations of lepton flavor universality (LFU).
-Various NP scenarios, including $W^{\prime}$ models~\cite{wp1,wp2}, leptoquark models~\cite{prd2013leptonquark}, and charged Higgs models~\cite{prd2018chargehisgs}, have been proposed to resolve these tensions.
-Angular distributions provide a sensitive measure of NP effects, and can thereby constrain the relevant parameters.
+Experimental studies of semileptonic decays of heavy mesons provide important opportunities for rigorously testing the standard model (SM) and probing for potential new physics (NP).
+In recent years, some anomalies have been observed in semileptonic $B$ decays mediated by the charged current $b \to c \ell\bar{\nu}_{\ell}$, deviating from SM predictions by 2 to 3 deviations~\cite{Bphysicreview1,Bphysicreview2}, indicating possible violations of lepton flavor universality (LFU).
+Various NP scenarios, including $W^{\prime}$ models~\cite{wp1,wp2}, leptoquark models~\cite{prd2013leptonquark}, and charged Higgs models~\cite{prd2018chargehisgs}, proposed to resolve these tensions---can modify both branching fractions (BFs) and detailed angular distributions.
+Key observables therefore include BF ratios, and the full set of angular coefficients, which together constrain the relevant parameters.

+By contrast, no anomalies have been observed experimentally in $D$ mesons to date~\cite{Zhangsfslide}, yet the same NP operators invoked to explain the $B$ anomalies~\cite{Belle2023bdstarlnu,Belle2024bdstarlnu} may impact the semileptonic $D$ decays~\cite{DNP1,DNP2,DNP3,DNP4,DNP5,DNP6}.
+Some observables---such as LFU violation~\cite{DNPShow1}, forward-backward asymmetry~\cite{DNPShow2} and lepton (hadron) polarization~\cite{DNPShow3}---have been proposed as sensitive probes.
+In particular, experimental analysis of the BF ratios and the angular distributions in $D^+\to \bar{K}^{*0} \ell^+\nu_\ell$~($\ell=e,\mu$) could reveal subtle NP effects~\cite{illustrate}.